Tom Danna

 Thomas S. Danna (February 19, 1946 – January 26, 2003) was an American college football coach.
-He served as the head football coach at Michigan Technological University from 1985 to 1986 and at Northwood University in Midland, Michigan from 1987 to 1992, compiling a career head coaching coaching record of 19–56.
+He served as the head football coach at Michigan Technological University from 1985 to 1986 and at Northwood University in Midland, Michigan from 1987 to 1992, compiling a career head coaching record of 19–56.
 Danna played college football at Eastern Michigan University before embarking on a coaching career.